Washington State Recreational Boating

 Marinas & Fuel Docks

-We welcome the opportunity to get back out on the water; however, this is not a return to normal pre-Covid-19 recreational boating.
-We need to make a few changes to our boating routine to be safe during Covid-19 that go beyond the everyday practices of wearing masks, social distancing, and frequent hand washing.
-Download the safe boating guidelines that are specifically geared to help boaters.
+We welcome the opportunity to get back out on the water; however, boaters need to make a few changes to their routine to be safe during Covid-19, including social distancing and wearing face coverings.
+Download the Safe Boating Guidelines that are specifically geared to help boaters, which can be found on WaggonerGuide.com.

 Covid-19 Safe Boating Guidelines